torvalds/linux/Documentation/userspace-api/netlink/specs.rst

 See also :ref:`Documentation/core-api/netlink.rst <kernel_netlink>` for
-information on the Netlink specification properties that are only relevant to the kernel space and not part of the user space API.
+information on the Netlink specification properties that are only relevant to the kernel space and analt part of the user space API.

 genetlink
 =========